RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 * Automatically joins a session.
 * Allows for joining manually.
 * Allows for setting a target battery discharge SoC.
+* Allows for setting Prep charge to SoC
+* Allows for setting of Prep time
+* Checks if prep SoC is reached and stops charging
 * Prepares the by charging the battery at peak rate or tries to get an Octopus dispatch if Zappi is connected and charges the battery.
 * During saving session the zappi is stopped and battery is discharged.
 * After saving session a dispatch is requested if Zappi is connected.